razethion/crypto-blocklist/README.md

 If you have users to add, please submit a pull request deduped and submit a minimum of 100 users.

+Working on an import script, don't get your hopes up though.
+For now I found this site that I tested working, not affiliated and use at your own risk: https://twitlist.dontdrinkandroot.net

 # info
 This just uses the twitter api to pull all users using the built-in search function